johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

 The graph alone tells a story, a phenomenal drop off in traffic followed by a recovery.

 Significantly, you can see the drop off happened around the time of a Google algorithm update.
-Likewise, it's really important to highlight that the traffic increased also around the time Google made another algorithm update.
+Likewise, it's really important to highlight that the traffic **increased** around the time Google made _another_ algorithm update.
 It's impossible to know if the traffic would still have gone up if we had not made our changes.
 Maybe it would, maybe it would; but not as much.
 We just don't know.
 It does demonstrate the power of Google's algorithm updates though.

 ## Conclusion